 Making Gender Equity in the Workplace a Reality

-Is your organization doing everything that it can to achieve equity in the workplace?
+Is your organization doing everything that it can to achieve gender equity in the workplace?

-Broadly, organizations striving for gender equity in the workplace need to rethink systems and challenge assumptions in order to cultivate an organizational culture capable of harnessing the power of all genders.
+Broadly, organizations and individuals striving for gender equity in the workplace need to rethink systems and challenge assumptions in order to cultivate an organizational culture capable of harnessing the power of all genders.

-1. Gain commitment from board members and senior leaders.
+1. Gain commitment from board members and senior executives.

 2. Rethink systems.

 Don’t place the burden of driving gender equity in the workplace on individuals.
-Senior leaders must understand what policies and practices may be seen as supportive or dismissive of talented women and shift toward more inclusive leadership.
+Senior leaders must consider and understand what organizational policies and practices may be seen as supportive or dismissive of talented women and shift toward more inclusive leadership.
 Best-practice organizations have an all-encompassing, systematic agenda to tackle gender equity in the workplace and are focused on supporting, retaining, and promoting diversity of all kinds.

 3. Establish and execute flexible work arrangements.

 Flexible work arrangements can take many forms, and even before the pandemic, flexibility was frequently cited as one of the key things wanted by women in the workplace.
 With the global shift toward more hybrid and remote ways of working, your organization will surely improve employee retention post-pandemic with flexible work arrangements.
-But even more important than establishing flexible policies is ensuring that employees feel “safe” to take advantage of them.
+But even more important than establishing flexible policies is ensuring that employees feel truly “safe” to take advantage of them.

-Leaders need to understand their role in supporting leadership development to further the goal of gender equity in the workplace.
-Equip managers with skills and tools to mentor, coach, and sponsor talent (our mentoring women resources kit is a good place to start).
+Leaders need to understand the important role they play in supporting development to further the goal of gender equity in the workplace.
+Equip managers with skills and tools for successful mentoring at work.
 Offer developmental training on how to make the most out of the diverse talent pool.
 Provide guidance through tools, and provide coaching and mentoring support to new leaders especially so they’re prepared when they come across unexpected situations.

 6. Endorse employee resource groups.

-Our research has found that many women have benefited from women’s groups that allowed a safe space to discuss the challenges, seek solutions, and access networking opportunities that they might not have otherwise encountered.
-Organizations can endorse and support formal employee groups as a way to shape culture, engage employees, communicate information, and provide resources.
+Our research has found that many women have benefited from women’s groups that allowed a safe space to discuss challenges, seek solutions, and access networking opportunities that they might not have otherwise encountered.
+Organizations can endorse and support formal employee resource groups as a way to shape culture, engage employees, communicate information, and provide resources.
 Of course, resource groups can be formed based on other common interests, backgrounds, and identities, too, and should acknowledge intersectional identities, such as women of color or mothers.
-For example, a resource group for new parents may also help support and retain more talent.
+For example, a resource group for new parents or Black professionals may also help to support and retain more talent at your organization.

 7. Think beyond gender diversity.

-1. Lead or participate in discussions of women and leadership.
+1. Participate in discussions of women and leadership.

 2. Take conscious actions.

-Effective allyship requires taking daily, intentional actions that contribute to a more inclusive environment.
-For example, one interviewee we talked with shared how intentionally avoiding gendered language in meetings by saying “you all” instead of “you guys” and banning use of the word “bossy” in reference to women or girls, and saying “you all” instead of “you guys” to sound more inclusive) and offering smaller-sized shirts for women employees made a difference within his teams.
-Consciously support women in small ways and in bigger ones too, such as at critical decision points in the selection and promotion process, and when providing developmental opportunities.
+Effective allyship requires taking daily, intentional actions that contribute to a more inclusive and equitable environment.
+For example, being careful to avoid using gendered language in meetings by saying “you all” instead of “you guys” and banning use of the word “bossy” in reference to women or girls are very small ways to make a difference.
+Consciously support women in such small ways and in bigger ones too, such as at critical decision points in the hiring, selection, and promotion process, or when providing developmental opportunities.